HsiehShuJeng/cdk-constrcuts-stats-calculator/README.md

 4. [cdk-databrew-cicd](https://github.com/HsiehShuJeng/cdk-databrew-cicd)
 5. [projen-statemachine](https://github.com/HsiehShuJeng/projen-simple)

-Of course, you can glance at the [Construct Hub](https://constructs.dev/search?q=scott.hsieh&offset=0) also.
+Of course, you can also glance at the [Construct Hub](https://constructs.dev/search?q=scott.hsieh&offset=0).
+And this stats calculator is developed with assitance by [ChatGPT](https://openai.com/chatgpt/) and [Amazon Q Developer](https://aws.amazon.com/tw/q/developer/).

 # Notes for Download Count Mechanism
 ## Java